Link Search Menu Expand Document

 Standalone GC is only available for lakeFS Enterprise.

 Standalone GC is experimental and offers limited capabilities compared to the Spark-backed GC.
-Read through the limitations carefully before using it.
+For large scale environments, we recommend using the Spark-backed solution.

-Standalone GC is a limited version of the Spark-backed GC that runs without any external dependencies, as a standalone docker image.
+Standalone GC is a simplified version of the Spark-backed GC that runs without any external dependencies, delivered as a standalone docker image.
+It supports S3 and self-managed S3 compatible storages such as MinIO.

 Limitations

-2. Horizontal scale is not supported - Only a single instance of lakefs-sgc can operate at a time on a given repository.
+1. No horizontal scalability: Only a single instance of lakefs-sgc can operate on a given repository at a time.

 Installation